LiveG-Development/Sphere/README.md

 Launch Chromium Dev Tools when Sphere runs (Sphere's debug mode) so that it can be debugged.

-> **Note:** This argument will not do anything if you're using a compiled version of Sphere (for example by using the Windows executable).
-The argument will only work when you're using the build scripts to run Sphere.

 ### `--help`
 ```
 --help      Display this help screen.